Special Needs Children

 Unfortunately, a good brain can get hurt in many ways.
 We have seen the children who get hurt in utero because of some injury or illness that mother experienced as the baby was developing (trauma, Rh incompatibility, German measles, hydrocephaly, drugs, alcohol).
 Often problems may occur in the first nine months that are not obvious to mother or her physician (hydrocephaly, oxygen deprivation).

-Other children may have excessive fluid in the brain (hydrocephaly), a brain tumor or a blood clot (hematoma) or craniostenosis.
+Other special needs children may have excessive fluid in the brain (hydrocephaly), a brain tumor or a blood clot (hematoma) or craniostenosis.
 These conditions may require neurosurgical intervention.
 Mostly these conditions get handled before the child is seen by us.
 If these conditions have not yet been diagnosed, before a child comes to us, such intervention will be recommended.

 Sometimes a child may have a progressive worsening of the brain.
 We do not have a treatment program for progressive brain disease.
 Each child is reviewed with great care to determine if IIAHP can offer help to improve the quality of the child’s life with this brain injury information.